Hungry Happenings

 How to make heart shaped cheesecakes.

-Remove from freezer, uncover, then push on the underside of each heart mold, releasing the cheesecakes.
+• Remove from the freezer, uncover, then push on the underside of each heart mold, releasing the cheesecakes.

 • Traditional conversation heart sayings are printed in all capital letters.